Routine Venipuncture

 - Performing a Venipuncture on an Arm Containing an Intravenous Line

-- If a vein cannot be located in the antecubital area of the arm, the next best alternative for venipuncture is a vein in the ankle.
+- True or False: If a vein cannot be located in the antecubital area of the arm, the next best alternative for venipuncture is a vein in the ankle.

 - Venipuncture Procedure